-The student is at the heart of the EI training programme and each will have an individually planned pathway through a menu of core and optional options.
+The student is at the heart of the EI training programme and each will have an individually planned pathway through a menu of core and optional modules.
 Students will receive formal training in both specialised topics and broader interdisciplinary teaching relevant to the remit of the CDT.

 There will be four main pillars of training:

 Foundations of Environmental Intelligence (FEI): including AI, machine learning, statistical modelling, environment and health, climate science, and the circular economy;